St4lV/tirnatek.github.io/README.md

  * [ ] Timer for playing song
  * [ ] Album/song cover integration
  * [ ] Images buttons with link to social medias related with project
+ * [ ] Switch language on main page (English)

+(As i'm french, display language is currently in french on deployed page)